bitterjug/devjournal-crypto/devjournal.markdown

 - Replicated DB locally
 - Tried just now on a random activity (4.1.1) and didn't cause replication.
 - They have the problem with the Results and Measure ment Output, so I try tere.
+I edited 10.1.2 which formerly  had a different description and it DID change to :

+"Inception Meeting with Research Companies (Promundo and TNS) held to discuss expectations and processes "

+- This might be coming from the original activity with this id, or from one of the other clones, I guess.